jiangdequan/vscode-java-ide/README.md

     <a href="javascript:;"><img alt="License" src="https://img.shields.io/badge/license-BSD&GPLv2-black.svg"/></a>
 </p>

 This extension includes many useful utilities for Java.
 To make the vscode work as Eclipse or IDEA when you are coding in java.
+These functions are implemented by parsing strings in java files.
+Therefore, your codes should best meet the specification of java.
+If you have some good ideas, you can submit a [feature suggestion](https://github.com/jiangdequan/vscode-java-saber/issues/new) here.

 # Overview
 It makes users coding in java more efficient.
 Here`s a list of features: